EnchantressRuby/EnchantressRuby/README.md

 <br/>

 <div align="center">
-  🔭 I'm currently an IT student at CZU and I'm also attending a Front-end Developer Bootcamp.
+  🔭 I'm currently an IT student at CZU and I'm also attending a Front-end Developer Bootcamp.<br>
-  🌱 I’m currently doing a deep dive into learning React.
+  🌱 I’m currently doing a deep dive into learning React.<br>
-  💬 Feel free to ask me about CSS, HTML, JavaScript, and React.
+  💬 Feel free to ask me about CSS, HTML, JavaScript, and React.<br>
-  📫 How to reach me: <a href="mailto:rumeysakovac@gmail.com">rumeysakovac@gmail.com</a>
+  📫 How to reach me: <a href="mailto:rumeysakovac@gmail.com">rumeysakovac@gmail.com</a><br>
-  🙂‍↕️ Fun fact: My 4 C’s – Cats, Cars, Code, and Chocolate.
+  ✨ Fun fact: My 4 C’s – Cats, Cars, Code, and Chocolate.
 </div>